developer-portal/content/tools/vagrant/vagrant-libvirt.md

 ## Vagrant with libvirt support installation

-To install Vagrant with libvirt support, you need to install the `vagrant-libvirt` package:
+To use Vagrant with libvirt, you need to install the `vagrant-libvirt` package:

 ```
 # dnf install vagrant-libvirt